 - What are the criteria you will use to determine whether or not to accept a position?
 What are your top priorities?

-- Do you have a sense of what the going pay rate is for the types of positions you are seeking?
+- Do you have a sense of what the going salary is for the types of positions you are seeking?

-- How much money will you need simply to survive in the geographic area in which you plan to live?
+- How much money will you need to simply "get by" in the geographic area in which you plan to live?

-- Compensation aside, what are the rewards that a job in a given organization may give you?
+- Compensation aside, what are the rewards that a job may give you?
 Access to a professional network, the chance to learn something new, an opportunity to add value to your resume or CV?

 To learn more about this process, see our calendar for workshops that cover this topic.

-Most importantly, do not feel that you need to engage in this process alone.
-We recommend that students, upon receiving a job offer, immediately make an appointment with an adviser to discuss the details of the position and, if applicable, how to negotiate the compensation package.
+Most importantly, you do not need to engage in this process alone.
+We recommend that students, upon receiving a job offer, immediately make an appointment with a GSAS adviser to discuss the details of the position and, if applicable, how to negotiate the compensation package.
 Such packages can be extremely complex, whether inside or outside of academe, and few graduate students have had the experience necessary to understand fully what it is they are being offered and to navigate a salary negotiation.
 We are here to help.